Nerds-Catapult/recommender/README.md

 1. **Input Query:** Start a conversation with the chatbot by sending a text query describing your fashion preferences.
 For example: "I'm looking for casual summer dresses."

-3. **Receive Recommendations:** Based on the information you provided, the chatbot will generate and display a list of recommended fashion products available on Flipkart.
+3. **Receive Recommendations:** Based on the information you provided, the chatbot will generate and display a list of recommended fashion products available on the data.
 Each recommendation will include product details, images, prices, and links to the product page.

-4. **Explore Recommendations:** Browse through the recommendations and click on the product links to view more details or make a purchase on Flipkart's platform.
+4. **Explore Recommendations:** Browse through the recommendations and click on the product links to view more details or make a purchase on shop platform.

 ## Running the Chatbot Locally